 Common Guidance for Off-Campus Coursework

-School of Busness undergraduate students are advised to take no more than two courses in their major (or per major if pursuing multiple majors) off-campus.
+School of Business undergraduate students are advised to take no more than two courses in their major (or per major if pursuing multiple majors) off-campus.
 This guidance includes courses taken for transfer credit at another accredited institution as well as courses taken on a School of Business or UW–Madison-sponsored study abroad program.
 The academic departments of the School of Business strongly recommend that all BBA students complete the core or initial course in their major(s) on campus.

 While School of Business undergraduate students are able to take courses off-campus, the School of Business Undergraduate Program reminds students that they should plan to complete all prerequisites for any off-campus course, regardless of its place in the BBA curriculum, prior to taking the course off-campus.
 Attention to these prerequisites is crucial to ensuring School of Business undergraduate students are prepared for their coursework whether it is taken on or off campus.
 Advance academic planning is an integral part of a student’s success and ability to remain on track to graduate.
-Students are strongly encouraged to share with their advisor if they plan to enroll in course work off-campus at any time once they are a UW-Madison student.
-Advisors assist students in making decisions regarding enrollment in off-campus course work and share resources with students to ensure that courses will transfer to UW-Madison for degree credit and satisfy the requirement(s) they expect.
+Students are strongly encouraged to share with their advisor if they plan to enroll in coursework off-campus at any time once they are a UW–Madison student.
+Advisors assist students in making decisions regarding enrollment in off-campus coursework and share resources with students to ensure that courses will transfer to UW–Madison for degree credit and satisfy the requirement(s) they expect.
 While students are always encouraged to share this information with their advisor, students are required to gain permission to take courses off-campus in certain circumstances.

 Concurrent Enrollment

 School of Business students are not allowed to enroll concurrently at other accredited post-secondary institutions during any term in which they are enrolled at UW–Madison (fall, spring) without seeking special permission via the Petition for Special Consideration.
-This includes enrollment in online, distance education, and physical attendance classes (exceptions may be made for UW–Extension/Independent Learning—see below).
+This includes enrollment in online, distance education, and physical attendance classes (exceptions may be made for UW–Extension/Independent Learning — see below).

 Students are permitted to enroll in more than one university during the summer session.
 However, please be aware that if you are taking a course at another university that begins in the summer and coincides with the fall and/or spring semester, it will fall into this category of concurrent enrollment, regardless of when the course will be completed.